 The botanical name aquilegia comes from the Latin ‘aquila’ meaning eagle; a reference to the flower’s petals that are said to resemble an eagle’s claw.
 Aquilegia’s beautiful nodding blooms come in dainty shades of purple, red, yellow, blue and white.
 A hardy perennial, columbine will grow in sun but prefers partial shade, especially in the afternoon.
 After a few years, it often dies out.
 But, it easily self-seeds.

 LADY’S MANTLE (Alchemilla mollis)

 One of the ‘freshest’ perennials around, Lady’s Mantle acts like a cool splash of water amidst all the colors of the spring garden.
 Easily grown in full sun to part shade, this low-growing perennial forms clumps of circular, lobed leaves crowned by tiny, star-shaped chartreuse flowers held aloft on 12″ to 18″ stems in late spring to early summer.

-Tuck it under other more upright plants at the front of the border to disguise stems and dimension to your border.
+Tuck it under upright plants at the front of the border to disguise stems and dimension to your border.

 Iris germanica, tall bearded iris